This campfire salmon couscous bake uses fresh tomatoes, green beans, and lemon slices. Cook it in a Dutch oven over hot coals for a quick, tasty meal!

 Check out our guide to camping kitchen gear for some other basics!

 Looking for more recipes that involve camping with a cooler?
-Try these campfire enchiladas, campfire pasta with vodka cream sauce, campfire brats with peppers and onions, or campfire fish lentil stew.
+Try these campfire enchiladas, campfire pasta with vodka cream sauce, campfire brats with peppers and onions, a campfire shrimp boil, or campfire fish lentil stew.

 Can I Swap In Other Fish?

 Trout and salmon cook similarly, so trout would be a good substitute.